Disease/Disorder

 Available or current treatment guidelines

 The acute management of pediatric spinal cord tumors usually involves surgical resection plus chemotherapy and/or radiation therapy.
-Radiation and chemotherapy are generally added when a complete (>90%) resection is not possible.
-There are no standardized treatment guidelines.
-Inpatient versus outpatient rehabilitation may depend on the prognosis of the tumor (stage, types of treatment recommended), functional status change, goals of care and function and family needs.
+Radiation and chemotherapy are generally added when a complete resection is not possible, though the treatment is not standardized.4 Post surgical and oncologic management, inpatient versus outpatient rehabilitation recommendations may depend on the prognosis of the tumor (stage, types of treatment recommended), functional status change, goals of care and function and family needs.

 General considerations for inpatient rehabilitation include: